ridhimrastogi/Alfred/REPORT.md

 Consider the scenario mentioned above.
 The typical steps involved can look something like this:

- - Take some time to loose that frowny face
+ - Take some time to loose that frown off your face
  - Assuming your scrum master sent this message to you on Mattermost, go to Google Drive
  - Wish for your browser to remember the credentials for your email account
  - Create a new Google Docs file